realdcre/becometrustedinstaller/README.md

 # roadmap
 - Package into a singular .exe file
-(- create a script that can run core windows services as TrustedInstaller out of the box)
+- (create a script that can run core windows services as TrustedInstaller out of the box)